Outlook VS Gmail- Which One Keeps Your Inbox Organized?

 *The cost is per user per month.

-• Basic – Gmail, calendar, Google docs, team messaging, video conferencing, and audio conferencing – 30GB storage -$6 per user per month.
+• Basic – Gmail, calendar, Google docs, team chat, video conferencing, and audio conferencing – 30GB storage -$6 per user per month.
 If you are a startup, the Basic plan is sufficient.

 • Business – G-Suite apps >30GB storage - $12 per user per month